apache/cordova-docs/docs/es/edge/guide/platforms/blackberry/upgrade.md

----
+* * *

-license: Licensed to the Apache Software Foundation (ASF) under one
-         or more contributor license agreements.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0

          Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations

-         under the License.
+## under the License.
----

 # Actualizar BlackBerry

 Esta guía le muestra cómo modificar los proyectos de BlackBerry para actualizar desde versiones anteriores de Córdoba.
 Estas instrucciones son aplicables a proyectos creados con un mayor conjunto de herramientas de línea de comandos que preceden a la `cordova` utilidad de CLI.
-Vea la interfaz de línea de comandos para información de cómo actualizar la versión de la CLI.
+Ver la interfaz de línea de comandos para obtener información como actualizar la versión de la CLI.

 ## Proyectos de modernización 2.8.0 a 2.9.0 magnetohidrodinámica